wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 #.
 Cluster initialization

-.. note:: Root user privileges are required to run the commands described below.
+.. note:: You need root user privileges to run all the commands described below.

 1. Certificates creation
 ------------------------